 - Preheat oven to 180 C (350 F) standard / 160 C (320 F) fan-forced.
 Line two baking trays with baking or parchment paper.

-- Add flour, cocoa, baking soda and salt and beat on a low speed until soft cookie dough forms.
+- Add flour, cocoa powder, baking soda and salt and beat on a low speed until soft cookie dough forms.
+It might look dry at first (see notes below) but keep mixing and it should come together to form a chocolate cookie dough within 30 seconds.

-- Bake cookies for 12-14 minutes.
+- Bake cookies for 12-13 minutes.
 Leave cookies to cool completely.
 They will firm up as they cool.
+Sprinkle cookies with sea salt.

 Notes

 Cookie dough: If you want to make textured cookies like mine, you want to scoop the dough and then sort-of just piece it together.
+I call this the ‘pinch and squeeze’ method.
 There’s no need to be perfect – and there’s no need to roll them smooth.
 Misshapen and messy is best!

 Cookie spreading: This recipe should create a thicker cookie, however, if you’re worried about your cookies spreading too much in the oven, bake one tester cookie first and see how it goes.
 If it spreads too much, pop your cookie dough in the fridge for one hour and try again.